wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/6-controls-and-images-repositories.md

-# Controls and Images Repositories
-Automating tasks usually requires interaction with third party software, application windows, web pages, or other on-screen elements.
-In order to identify such elements, information about them is stored in repositories within a Process – the Controls Repository contains Controls, which are used to interact with UI elements and web pages, and the Images Repository contains user-captured images which can be used in image recognition related Actions.
+Automating tasks usually requires interaction with third-party software, application windows, web pages, or other on-screen elements.
+In order to identify such elements, information about them is stored in repositories within a Process – the Controls Repository contains Controls, which are used to interact with UI elements and web pages, and the Images Repository contains user-captured images that can be used in image recognition-related Actions.

 Both repositories are located in the bottom of the Designer window; selecting one of the appropriate tabs opens the respective Repository: